Anxiety Therapy for High-Achieving Women

 Anxiety is a very natural and normal response to real or perceived threats and stress.

 However, daily functioning can be impacted when feelings of worry, fear, or nervousness become persistent and overwhelming.
-High levels of anxiety impact mental, emotional, and physical well-being.
-If anxiety is impacting your performance at work, relationships, happiness, or overall quality of life, it may be time to seek professional help.
+It is not uncommon for high levels of anxiety to affect physical, mental, and emotional health.
+It may be a good time to get professional support if you notice anxiety negatively impacting your relationships, happiness, productivity at work, or general quality of life.

 Green plant against white wall in a therapy office for anxiety treatment.